-Rob Waters, the founding editor, is an award-winning health and mental health journalist and contributing writer to Health Affairs.
+Rob Waters, founding editor, is an award-winning health and mental health journalist and contributing writer to Health Affairs.
 Waters has worked as a staff reporter or editor at Bloomberg News, Time Inc. Health and the Psychotherapy Networker.
 He writes frequently for Health Affairs, and his articles have also appeared in the Washington Post, Kaiser Health News, STAT, the Atlantic.com, Mother Jones and many other outlets.
 He was a 2005 fellow with the Carter Center for Mental Health Journalism.
 In 2021, his mental health reporting was honored by the Association of Health Care Journalists, the National Institute for Health Care Management, and the Society of Professional Journalists, Northern California.

 Diana Hembree, MS, founding co-editor, is a health and science journalist who has won more than two dozen national awards.
 Hembree served as the longtime editor in chief and AVP of the medical content startup Consumer Health Interactive, which included channels on mental health and depression and reached more than 3 million unique visitors a month.
 She served as a senior editor at Time Inc. Health and its physician’s magazine, Hippocrates, and as news editor at the Center for Investigative Reporting for more than 10 years.
 She worked as a science writer for the Center for Youth Wellness, a non-profit that focused on childhood trauma and resilience, and is currently a content strategist for the Center for Care Innovations.
 Bonus fact: While studying psychobiology at college, she taught rats how to play soccer using operant conditioning.